-Welcome to the 2017 Season!
-Games start this Friday, September 8th!
+Welcome to the 2018 Season!
+Games start Friday, September 14th!
 Teams, schedule, & rules are listed below.

 If a rule is not covered below, this league will defer to the NCAA College Football rules.

 REFEREES – Each coach will be required to ref a minimum two games (always want more) during the season.
 Scheduling will attempt to group the games together so that a ref can get all the games over during one weekend.
 Refs for first game will be responsible for setting up and ensuring the equipment is set up prior to game time.

 Additional support for refs will come from high school students who will get service hours or $7 a game.